The-Scripters-Guild/ForgeWiki/knowledge/scripting/bugs/get-objects-in-prefab-node-returns-only-parent-object.md

 A highly effective workaround involves applying a User Label to the prefab itself.
 When a User Label is applied to a prefab, that label is automatically applied to every object contained within the prefab.

 Applying these labels appears to ensure that the child objects are properly subscribed to the systems responsible for transformations and translations.
 Once the objects are labeled, transformation nodes should function correctly on all constituent parts of the prefab in Custom Games.

+### Label Swapping (Refreshing)

+If a prefab is not responding to transformations, you can attempt to "refresh" it by toggling a User Label.
+Swapping a single label slot (for example, switching from `None` to a specific label and then back to `None`) on the prefab's parent can sometimes force the system to correctly subscribe the constituent objects to transformation and translation systems.

 ### Manual Reference Methods